MarzanShuvo/UAV_Sim_PyChrono/README.md

 ## Introduction

 The **UAV_Sim_PyChrono** is a high-fidelity PyChrono-based simulator designed for multi-rotor UAVs (Uncrewed Aerial Vehicles).
+To the developers' knowledge, this is the first implementation of PyChrono in the context of control systems design for autonomous UAVs.

 ## Outlook on the Control Architecture